tnewcombe/Group-6/README.md

 - As a developer I want to implement an API that can gather news data
 - As a developer I want to implement an API that can gather social media data
 - As a developer I want to convert the API data into readable information
-- As a developer I want to present information in a clear and understandable manor
+- As a developer I want to present information in a clear and understandable manner
 - As a user I want to access motorsport data easily
 - As a user I want to view multiple motorsports
 - As a user I want to get weather data for specific events